abhiuday3141/StockSystem/README.md

 # STOCK SYSTEM
 Stock System with smart suggestion

-This Project is different from traditional projects that are not user-friendly
+This Project is different from traditional projects which are not user-friendly

 ## Problems in tradtional c++ projects: